Updated May 1, 2021

 Q: What about the COVID-19 vaccine?

 A: The FDA approved several vaccines that are highly effective against COVID-19.
-New Jersey is constantly updating a list of who is eligible, starting with those at highest risk.
-It will take several months to get through these groups before the shot is available to the general population.
+New Jersey is constantly updating a list of who is eligible, but most people over age 16 are eligible.
 Be sure to register at COVID19.NJ.GOV or call 855-568-0545 to register with the State so that you can be notified when a vaccine is available to you.
 We also recommend checking with your county health department and local hospitals about vaccine availability because they maintain their own lists..
 As per the Governor, no documentation of your eligibility is required but they ask that you adhere to the "honor system" of receiving the vaccine when it is your turn.
 Most experts are optimistic that we will get to the general public around the summer.
 Provided there are no major unexpected issues, we generally recommend people get whichever vaccine they are offered because the risks of COVID-19 are almost certainly greater than any side effects thus far seen.
 We are NOT maintaining a list of patients interested in the vaccine because we assume all people to be up for it unless they say otherwise.
 We do not yet have vaccine available in our office, but we will post updates if we do.